dd9jn/rfc4880bis/crypto-refresh.md

 - A one-octet chunk size.

-- A starting initialization vector of size specified by the AEAD algorithm.
+- A initialization vector of size specified by the AEAD algorithm.

 - Encrypted data, the output of the selected symmetric-key cipher operating in the given AEAD mode.